WQ-Peng/wq-peng.github.io/res/cv.md

 ### **East China University of Science and Technology**
 *Bachelor of Engineering, Information Engineering, Aug 2017 - Jul 2021*
 - Avg Score: 85.16 / 100
-- Curricula: C/C++ Programming Design, Python Programming Design, Data Structure and Algorithm, Computer Networks, Operating System, Computer Architecture and Design
+- Curricula: Data Structure and Algorithm (91/100), Computer Networks (92/100), Principle of Operating Systems (93/100), Computer Architecture and Design (89/100)

 ## **PROJECTS**
 ### **A Machine Learning Based Acoustic Classification System**
 *Team Leader, College Student Innovation Competition, Mar 2019 - Present*
 - Created an acoustic scene classification system through deep learning and similarity-based classification methods
-- Extracted more than 5,000 features through OpenSMILE for each acoustic data sample
+- Extracted more than 400 features through *`essentia`* for each acoustic data sample
 - Combined intermediate features of a CNN classifier and a decision tree classifier to improve the accuracy by 10%
-- Used a CPU parallel computing tool ‘parfor’ in MATLAB and OpenCL to reduced training time by 81%
+- Used a CPU parallel computing tool *`parfor`* in MATLAB and `OpenCL` to reduced training time by 81%

 ### **A Morning Run Management Application for College Student**
 *Tech Leader, Computer Application Competition, Oct 2018 - May 2019*